This article explains, among other things:

 Lowering uric acid naturally and plant-based with vitamin C

-A high consumption of vitamin C has been shown to reduce the risk of developing gout.17
+A high consumption of vitamin C can reduce the risk of developing gout.
+17

-Fortunately, vitamin C occurs naturally in many varieties of herbs, vegetables, leafy greens and fruits.
-The following table lists foods with outstanding vitamin C content:
+Fortunately, vitamin C naturally occurs in many variants of herbs, vegetables, leafy vegetables and fruit.
+In the following table, food with outstanding vitamin C is listed:

 Acerola: 1790 mg